-The instructor will notify the student of the penalty in writing and copy his/her Associate Dean and the Vice President for Academic Affairs (VPAA).
+The instructor will notify the student of the penalty in writing and copy the Program Director, Dean, and the Vice President for Academic Affairs (VPAA).
 The VPAA will then notify the student that he/she is required to complete a plagiarism tutorial and submit a Certificate of Completion to the VPAA within two weeks of the date of the VPAA's notification.
 Failure to do so will result in the student's final grade in the course being reduced by one full letter grade.

-Upon receipt of the Certificate of Completion the VPAA will forward this information to the instructor and the Department Associate Dean.
+Upon receipt of the Certificate of Completion the VPAA will forward this information to the instructor and the Program Director.